Zonar Takes the Wheel with a Machine-to-Machine Solution

 Responding to the Road

-The custom APN provides reliable network access for increased data security.
+The custom APN provides highly reliable network access for increased data security.
 “Only our servers can talk to our devices,” said McQuade.
-And it’s a lot of devices – currently about 250,000 and growing.
-“We also have the security of having a redundant connection into two AT&T data centers,” said McQuade.
+And it’s a lot of devices – currently about 400,000 and growing.
+“We also have the security of having highly scalable and redundant connections to AT&T data centers,” he added.

-AT&T provides the scalability and wide reach Zonar needs.
-With AT&T using the global standard for mobile phone networks (GSM), Zonar’s devices will work the same in any country.
-The company is already looking to expand its business to Europe, the Middle East, and India.
+AT&T provides the scalability and the wide reach Zonar needs.
+Because AT&T uses globally recognized technologies in its mobile phone network, Zonar’s devices will work in other countries.
 The global capability of the AT&T network through its roaming arrangements also helps Zonar accommodate its customers’ own route expansion.
 “Not only is it a global friendly technology, but the network is massive and it’s continually being built out ahead of us,” said McQuade.

 On the Horizon